What is Survivalism?

 The kinds of situations that people prepare for are also different.
 Some survivalists are focused on pretty common disasters that happen relatively frequently – hurricanes, earthquakes, and so forth.
 They just want to be ready if a big storm hits.
 Others are more focused on apocalyptic existential threats – less common, but more devastating “end-of-the-world” type situations like the possibility of nuclear war or a major bioterrorist attack.

 Essentially, survivalism is a belief that it is important (and wise) to be well prepared for a broad range of possible futures.
 That you should have a plan for if things go as expected, but that emergency preparedness is also important – in case things go wrong.
+Most people don’t bother because they’re afflicted with normalcy bias – they assume that things will be fine and ignore the (obvious) risk of disasters and catastrophes.

 The preparations that people make most often fall into one of two categories – material preparations, and skill/knowledge acquisition.
 Material preparations would include things like stockpiling food or medicine, setting up sustainable, off-grid power sources, or acquiring secure or remote property (like a remote cabin or underground bunker).